 Your doctor is recommending you have a defibrillator either because you have had one of these rhythm disturbances or because you may be at increased risk of having this in the future.

 If the life-threatening rhythm occurs, the defibrillator delivers a high energy shock (up to 750 volts) in order to return the heart to a normal rhythm.
-This is life-saving treatment.
+This is a life-saving treatment.

 An ICD, or Implantable Cardioverting Defibrillator, is a device implanted in the body that can detect and terminate fast heart rhythms (Ventricular Tachyarrhythmias).
 An ICD has two main parts”